McJob: History

-"McJob" was in use at least as early as 1986 — it appears in an article by sociologist Amitai Etzioni — and the Oxford English Dictionary defines it as "[a]n unstimulating, low-paid job with few prospects, esp. one created by the expansion of the service sector."
+"McJob" was in use at least as early as 1986 — it appears in an article by sociologist Amitai Etzioni — and the Oxford English Dictionary defines it as "[a]n unstimulating, low-paid job with few prospects, esp. one created by the expansion of the service sector".
 Lack of job security is common.

 The term was popularized by Douglas Coupland's 1991 novel Generation X: Tales for an Accelerated Culture, which described a "McJob" as a "low-pay, low-prestige, low-dignity, low benefit, no-future job in the service sector.
-Frequently considered a satisfying career choice by people who have never held one."
+Frequently considered a satisfying career choice by people who have never held one".

 In the face of objections from McDonald's, the term "McJob" was added to Merriam-Webster's Collegiate Dictionary in 2003.
 In an open letter to Merriam-Webster, McDonald's CEO, James Cantalupo denounced the definition as a "slap in the face" to all restaurant employees, and stated that "a more appropriate definition of a 'McJob' might be 'teaches responsibility'".
-Merriam-Webster responded that "[they stood] by the accuracy and appropriateness of [their] definition."
+Merriam-Webster responded that "[they stood] by the accuracy and appropriateness of [their] definition".

-On 20 March 2007, the BBC reported that the UK arm of McDonald's planned a public petition to have the OED's definition of "McJob" changed.
+On 20 March 2007, the BBC reported that the UK arm of McDonald's planned to launch a public petition to change the OED's definition of "McJob".
 Lorraine Homer from McDonald's stated that the company feels the definition is "out of date and inaccurate".
 McDonald's UK CEO, Peter Beresford, described the term as "demeaning to the hard work and dedication displayed by the 67,000 McDonald's employees throughout the UK".
 The company would prefer the definition to be rewritten to "reflect a job that is stimulating, rewarding ... and offers skills that last a lifetime".

-These comments run counter to the principle that dictionaries simply record linguistic usage rather than judge it, and that dropping the entry for "McJob" would be a precedent for bowdlerising definitions of other derogatory terms.
-McDonald's attempted to get all of its workers to sign the petition but many refused on the grounds that the current definition is accurate despite the company's complaint.
+These comments run counter to the principle that dictionaries record linguistic usage rather than judge it, and that dropping the entry for "McJob" would be a precedent for bowdlerising definitions of other derogatory terms.
+McDonald's attempted to get all of its workers to sign the petition, but many refused because the current definition is accurate despite the company's complaint.

 During the aforementioned arguments that broke out when Merriam-Webster included "McJob" in its new edition, McDonald's officials implied the company might bring a lawsuit against the dictionary based on this trademark issue, but never did so.
 McDonald's disputes that its jobs are poor, because the company has been nominated for employee awards that are created by employers.
 However, this was contradicted in the outcome of the UK McLibel court case, in which the judges ruled that it was fair to say that McDonald's employees worldwide "do badly in terms of pay and conditions".

-The term "McJOBS" was registered as a trademark by McDonald's in 1984 as a name and image for "training handicapped persons as restaurant employees".
-The trademark lapsed in February 1992, and was declared canceled by the United States Patent and Trademark Office.
+The term "McJOBS" was registered as a trademark by McDonald's in 1984 for "training handicapped persons as restaurant employees".
+The trademark lapsed in February 1992 and was declared canceled by the United States Patent and Trademark Office.
 Following the October 1992 publication of Generation X in paperback, McDonald's restored the trademark.